Andrew Grima: Personal life

 Grima married twice, firstly in 1947 to Helène Haller, niece of the Viennese jeweller who brought Grima into the trade.
 The couple had a son and two daughters; they divorced in 1977.

 The same year, Grima married Jojo Maughan-Brown, great-granddaughter of Sir Thomas Cullinan.
-They had one daughter, Francesca (born March 22, 1980), who – together with her mother – continues the family business.
+They had one daughter, who, with her mother, continues the business.

 In 1986 the Grimas moved to Switzerland, first to Lugano and in 1992 to Gstaad, where Grima died on 26 December 2007.

-Francesca and Jojo moved back to London in 2012.
-They have continued the family business by creating unique and bespoke pieces handmade in Britain by Andrew's master craftsmen.